front-end-summer19/all-the-news-react/README.md

 ## useEffect

-In computer science, a function or expression is said to have a side effect if it modifies some state outside its scope or has an observable interaction with its calling functions or the outside world besides returning a value.
-An effect is anything outside your application and includes things like cookies and fetching API data.
+In computer science, a function or expression is said to have a "side effect" if it modifies some state outside its scope or has an observable interaction with its calling functions or the outside world besides returning a value.
+An "effect" is anything outside your application and includes things like cookies and fetching API data.

-The useEffect Hook lets you perform side effects in function components.
+The useEffect Hook lets you perform side effects in React components.
 By using this Hook, you tell React that your component needs to do something after it renders.
 By default, it runs both after the first render and after every update but we'll be customizing it to run only when the section (arts, music etc.) changes.
 For now, we are only using one section - arts.

+The full function signature looks like this:

 ```js
 React.useEffect(callbackFunction, []);
 ```

 Note the empty array that is the second argument in useEffect.
-An empty array causes the effect to run once after the component renders and again when the component unmounts or just before it is removed. `[]` tells React that your effect doesn’t depend on any values from props or state, so it never needs to re-run.
+An empty array causes the effect to run only once after the component renders and again when the component unmounts or just before it is removed. `[]` tells React that your effect doesn’t depend on any values from props or state, so it never needs to re-run.

 ## localStorage

 Here is a [possibly useful article](https://www.freecodecamp.org/news/how-to-use-localstorage-with-react-hooks-to-set-and-get-items/) on localStage in React (hint: its not that different that in is in Vanilla JS).

+Add an if/else statement similar to what we used in a previous exercise.

 ```js
 React.useEffect(() => {